 My wife and I recently stayed at Encore – Check out my Encore hotel review, here.

 Cosmo is rightfully recognized by most as one of the most luxurious, swanky, and trendy, resorts in Las Vegas, and that desirability comes with a price…

 The average nightly rate for our sample of dates in one of Cosmopolitan’s base City Rooms was $526, Making Cosmo the 3rd most expensive resort in our survey.

-While Cosmopolitan’s baseline rooms don’t offer an outdoor balcony, I’d highly recommend upgrading to a room that offers one with a view of the Fountains of Bellagio.
-Worth it.
+While Cosmopolitan’s baseline rooms don’t offer an outdoor balcony, I can’t recommend upgrading to a room that offers one (preferably with a view of the Fountains of Bellagio) enough.
+Worth every additional penny.

 While you’re at Cosmopolitan, ensure you stop by their three distinct speakeasy experiences: